 Maximilian Gareis (BSc), Masters thesis (2020-)

 In my thesis, we are investigating if the diatom Skeletonema marinoi has adapted to the increasing temperatures in the Baltic Sea during the last decades.
 We have resurrected resting stages from the years 1960, 1986 and 2012 (seven strains per time point).
 We expect that the strains from 1960 have a higher growth rate in the lower temperatures and that the strains from 2012 have a higher growth rate in the warmer temperatures.
 We also expect to observe a difference in cell size between the three time points.
 We grew the strains in four different temperature treatments (6, 8, 10 and 14 °C) and estimated growth rates using daily fluorescence measurements of in vivo chl a.
 In 6 °C, the strains from 1960 had the highest growth rate.
 The cell size results showed a difference between years (smaller in more modern populations) but no significant difference between temperatures.

 Succession of the winter to spring phytoplankton community in the Åland Islands - a comparison of microscopic and rRNA gene analyses

 Janni Heikkinen (BSc), Masters thesis (2019)

-In my master’s thesis I investigate the importance of the microbiome associated with the diatom species Skeletonema marinoi in means of ecological performance, the change in the associated bacterial community composition when subjected to stress, whilst also considering the role of diatoms’ genetic diversity when the microbiome is stressed.
-These questions are answered by conducting laboratory experiments where antibiotics disrupt the bacteria associated with clonal and mixed strains of S. marinoi.
+In my master’s thesis I investigated the importance of the microbiome associated with the diatom species Skeletonema marinoi in means of ecological performance, the change in the associated bacterial community composition when subjected to stress, whilst also considering the role of diatoms’ genetic diversity when the microbiome is stressed.
+These questions were answered by conducting laboratory experiments where antibiotics disrupt the bacteria associated with clonal and mixed strains of S. marinoi.
 This a subject of great importance, since knowledge regarding diatom-bacteria interactions in the Baltic Sea is very limited.